Insights 9th March 2021

 THE WORKMAN PROJECT MANAGEMENT BTR SERIES 04

-The newest residential asset class, build-to-rent (BTR), has captured the minds and funds of an increasing proportion of investors, with a number of institutions moving towards developer-led schemes.
-With new opportunity comes new risks, new partnerships and new ways of working.
+The newest residential asset class, build-to-rent (BTR), has captured the minds and funds of many investors.
+A growing number of institutions are shifting towards developer-led schemes.
+With new opportunities come new risks, new partnerships and new ways of working.

-In order to reap the rewards as smoothly as possible, a new kind of development monitoring is required.
-A more collaborative approach to the process, where funds can mitigate risk and follow their approval processes, while simultaneously reaping the rewards of the typically more dynamic developer approach.
+To reap the rewards smoothly, a new kind of development monitoring is required.
+A more collaborative approach allows funds to mitigate risk and follow their approval processes.
+At the same time, they can benefit from the typically more dynamic developer approach.

-Institutional funds require a development monitoring partner that not only understands the fund’s internal processes and risk requirements, but also has a good understanding of how developments work and where an investor can take a commercial view.
+Institutional funds need a development monitoring partner who understands their internal processes and risk requirements.
+They must also have a strong grasp of how developments work and where investors can take a commercial view.

-The new face of development monitoring is one that offers the expertise to navigate the process of BTR investment and monitor the development so that all parties reach their goals in accordance with their own requirements and their own perspective, depending on their appetite for risk and position within the capital stack.
+The new face of development monitoring provides the expertise to navigate BTR investment and oversee development.
+It ensures all parties reach their goals based on their requirements, perspectives, risk appetite and position within the capital stack.

-Whereas a traditional development surveyor might simply point out a problem, the Workman Project Management offering combines development monitoring with extra consultancy, protecting the client investment but also getting the best output and agility from the developer.
-The new face of development monitoring means aiding the whole process of value release and value creation, from end to end.
+A traditional development surveyor might simply highlight a problem.
+In contrast, Workman Project Management combines development monitoring with consultancy, protecting client investment while maximising developer output and agility.
+The new face of development monitoring supports the entire process of value release and creation from start to finish.

 Although the perhaps unfamiliar step of partnering with developers can sometimes seem a challenging step for funds, with the right development monitoring partner, this process can be made seamless.
 Problems are solved through effective communication, with both parties learning along the way.

-Most funds purchase sites where there is planning approval in place, and it is essential to determine that the planning approval is implementable.
-A key element of the monitoring process is to ensure that all conditions are cleanly discharged and documented.
-Considerations of direct development and the acquisition process for new sites include analysis and development assessment of aspects such as ecology and invasive species, environmental issues such as contamination of the site, including flood risk, along with consideration of site utilities.
+Most funds purchase sites with planning approval in place.
+It’s essential to determine if the approval is implementable.
+A key part of the monitoring process is ensuring that all conditions are properly discharged and documented.
+The acquisition process for new sites involves assessing aspects such as ecology, invasive species, site contamination, flood risk and site utilities.

 Where specific planning requirements are in place for a particular cleared site, for example, an institutional fund may look to exceed the standards set, especially in an area such Net Zero carbon, in order to protect the value of the asset going forward due to the inherent value attributed to achieving Net Zero carbon.

-With experience in development monitoring for the BTR sector running the gamut from schemes that range from 150 to 450 beds, Workman Project Management is working on contract values of £30m to £100m.
-The total capital volume of Workman Project Management’s BTR development monitoring schemes is £600m, meaning the team is not only steeped in technical expertise, but is also well-placed to understand the value of a collaborative, communicative approach, which guards against misinterpretation and loss of trust.
+Workman Project Management has experience in development monitoring for the BTR sector, with schemes ranging from 150 to 450 beds.
+The contract values range from £30m to £100m.
+The total capital volume of their BTR development monitoring schemes is £600m.
+This expertise enables the team to understand the value of a collaborative, communicative approach, which prevents misinterpretation and loss of trust.

-It’s clear that a more progressive, collaborative style of development monitoring helps ensure that the goals of the institutional fund are met, while maximising the speed, agility and creativity of the developer.
-Workman Project Management works with legal specialists to document the technical and procurement aspects of legal agreements, change management and the practical completion process, rail lines, wind, fire issues, acoustics, cladding specifications, micro-climates and rights of light issues in the case of towers.
+A progressive, collaborative style of development monitoring ensures that the goals of the institutional fund are met.
+It also maximises the speed, agility and creativity of the developer.
+Workman Project Management collaborates with legal specialists to document technical and procurement aspects, including legal agreements, change management, practical completion, rail lines, wind, fire issues, acoustics, cladding specifications, micro-climates, and rights of light in tower projects.

 By Ben Kearns, Workman Project Management